WikiLeaks's Julian Assange will give Apple, Google, Samsung, others the CIA's hacks to fix

 Assange said he has been keeping WikiLeaks' findings under wraps while the CIA's exploits can still be used because he doesn't want them falling into the wrong hands.
 He said the CIA has already "lost control of its entire cyber weapons arsenal," which he criticized for being poorly secured.

 "This is an historic act of devastating incompetence," Assange said.
-"To have created such an arsenal and stored it all in one place and not secure it."
+"To have created such an arsenal and stored it all in one place and not secured it."

-The CIA has not confirmed or denied the authenticity of WikiLeaks' release, but mentioned that it was the CIA's job to "be innovative" and "cutting edge" with its technology.
+The CIA has not confirmed or denied the authenticity of WikiLeaks' release but did say that it is the CIA's job to "be innovative" and "cutting edge" with its technology.
+The intelligence agency said it will continue to spy on foreign countries to "protect America from terrorists, hostile nation states and other adversaries."

+"As we've said previously, Julian Assange is not exactly a bastion of truth and integrity," CIA spokesman Jonathan Liu said in an emailed statement.

 For some of the smaller exploits, it will take companies just two or three days to patch up the vulnerabilities, Assange said.
-But for others, like exploits on so-called connected Internet of Things devices like smart refrigerators or baby monitors, it could take much longer.
+For others, like exploits on so-called connected Internet of Things devices like smart refrigerators or baby monitors, it could take much longer.

 Samsung said it was "urgently looking" into the CIA's alleged exploits after WikiLeaks named a program that could secretly turn its TVs into listening devices.
-Apple said it's already patched up most of the exploits in its latest iOS, as did Google for Android.
+Apple had already patched up most of the exploits with its latest iOS, as did Google for Android.

-Microsoft said that it was aware of the CIA's alleged malware, and it was "looking into it."
+Microsoft said that it's aware of the CIA's alleged tools and that it's "looking into it."
 While the exploits target operating systems, manufacturers can have their own vulnerabilities with custom software built into the devices.

 "For some systems, like Android with many manufacturers, there is no automatic update to the system.
 That means that only people who are aware of it can fix it," Assange said.
 "Android is significantly more insecure than iOS, but both of them have significant problems."